MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 [Glossary](../Use/Glossary.md)

 ## Office 365 data summary

 Office 365 data summary provides a view that you can use to evaluate meeting and email collaboration data levels over a given time period.
 It provides a view of average weekly meeting and mail hours, sent mails, and meetings attended over time.
 The Last refreshed date shows when data was most recently processed.

 Analysts can use these views to look for time periods that have unexpected gaps in activity, inconsistent or degraded data, or activity levels that are higher or lower than what might be considered normal for your organization.

 ![Data sources summary](../images/wpa/Use/o365-data.png)

-These are some examples of scenarios where you might encounter inconsistency in email or meeting volume:
+The following are examples of where you might encounter inconsistency in email or meeting volume.

 * **Major holidays**: Drops in email and meeting activity around major holidays is typical and can potentially impact analysis.
 You can remove these weeks from your outputs to reduce its impact.